Murphy’s Law is an adage that accurately describes the unpredictable nature of life. The law states, “anything can go wrong, which inevitably does.

 Fast food companies are legally liable for the actions of their employees, which means that if you were injured in a car crash caused by an employee or lackadaisical maintenance on parking lots, then it’s possible to file suit against them.

-There needs to be video footage from inside one of these restaurants showing negligence leading up to the impact to prove your case successfully.
+There needs to be video footage inside one of these restaurants showing negligence leading up to the impact to prove your case successfully.

 However, even without such a film -which often isn’t available-witnesses who have seen what happened will be able to give enough insight into how things could’ve gone differently had they not been so busy eating.